Skip to main content

 Haus der Kulturen der Welt © visitberlin, Foto: Wolfgang Scholvien

 Above all, the House of World Cultures is an open house.
-With its unusual architecture and prime location directly on the Spree, the HKW invites critical exchange and offers a forum for contemporary arts.
-Here you can experience exhibitions, concerts, readings and performances, partly in the building, partly on the roof terrace at sunset.
-In addition to musicians, authors and artists, academics and experts from all fields of work and life are also involved in the programming.
+With its unusual architecture and prime location directly on the Spree, the HKW invites critical exchange and offers a forum for contemporary art.
+Here you can experience exhibitions, concerts, readings and performances, partly inside the building and partly on the roof terrace as the sun sets.
+In addition to musicians, authors and artists, scientists and experts from all areas of work and life are also involved in the programme.

 When: daily 12 - 7 pm (closed on Tuesday)